halittiryaki/WP-HTNonce/README.md

 # WP-HTNonce
 Protyping for a improved management of Wordpress Nonces.
-Providing an extensible validator implementation for the built-in WordPress Nonces eco-system.
+Providing an extensible validator implementation on top of the built-in WordPress Nonces eco-system.

 Installation
 ------------